gir-ma/cse15l-lab-reports/Lab_Report_3/Bugs_and_Commands.md

 # Lab Report 3 - Bugs and Commands (Week 5)
 **Part 1 - Bugs**
-* A failure-inducing input for the buggy program, as a JUnit test and any associated code (write it as a code block in Markdown)
+* A failure-inducing input for the buggy program, as a JUnit test and any associated code
 ```
 @Test
 	public void testReverseInPlace() {